LEFT OVER | C-PRINTS ON CLEAR | LIGHTBOXES | 8cm x 5,3cm | 2020

 KEP - RUINES MODERNES | 2010

-In many of my works the architecture stands in the the center and, through its appearance, pointes on historical, social and political phenomenas.
+In many of my works the architecture stands in the center and, through its appearance, represents historical, social and political phenomenons.

-I am particularly interested in places that show “layers” and which - thanks to the various architectural elements - can be read like a book.
+I am particularly interested in places that show “layers” and, through various architectural elements, can be read like a book.

 The photographs are an inventory of the abandoned colonial and modernist villas in Kep Cambodia.
 The first series of photographs focus on signs of the re-appropriation of the buildings by the local population.
 The second part is an archive of the villas, still visible in 2008 - 2010.

-Kep was from the early 1900s until the 1960s the favorite seaside resort of the French and Cambodian elite.
+Kep was the favorite seaside resort of the French and Cambodian elite from the early 1900s until the 1960s.
 During the Khmer Rouge period, many French colonial houses and villas in Kep were destroyed.
 The Khmer Rouge held particular hatred for Kep, since it represented success, capitalism and foreign influence.
-The tourist city has turned into a real ghost town.
-The troubled times and the intense famine which followed the years after the Pol Pot regime strongly favored the looting.
-The decorations in the houses and the furniture that had not disappeared for use as firewood were sold at a ridiculous price to the Vietnamese.
+Currently, the tourist city is a real ghost town.
+The troubled times and the intense famine that followed the years after the Pol Pot regime, strongly enabled looting.
+The decorations and furniture in the houses that had not disappeared to be used as firewood were sold at a ridiculous price to the Vietnamese.

 Some of these old colonial villas have been transformed into luxury resorts.
-A handful of them served as primitive habitat, a few poor families in the region inhabited them.
+A handful of them serve as primitive shelters, inhabited by a few poor families in the region.

-Most of the houses remained abandoned, invaded by vegetation, taken over by the jungle.
+Most of the houses remain abandoned, invaded by vegetation, or taken over by the jungle.

 LINED UP BORDERS | C - PRINTS 150x120cm | 2008

-The border line, the artificial division of the landscape is the theme of the photographs.
-The horizontal line, a human designed architectural element, which integrate with the wild, strong landscape, are the guiding motive of the series and reduces the border to its pure abstract concept.
+The borderline, or the artificial division of the landscape, is the theme of the photographs.
+The horizontal line, a human designed architectural element which integrates with the wild, strong landscape, is the guiding motive of the series and reduces the borderline to its pure abstract concept.

 HIGH ALTITUDES | C - PRINTS 150x120cm | 2007

-In the series of “High Altitudes” the primary subject is the amazing force of nature, the sublime mountain.
-On closer examination of each image we discover a piece of architecture, a door, a bunker, nestled in this hard environment.
-All these military items, built in the Swiss Alps during the Second World War, raise questions on the political role of Switzerland at that time and also the fear and absurdity it aroused.
+In the series of “High Altitudes” the primary subject is an amazing force of nature, the sublime mountain.
+On closer examination of each image we discover a piece of architecture, such as a door or a bunker, nestled in this hard environment.
+All these military items built in the Swiss Alps during the Second World War, raise questions on the political role of Switzerland at that time.
+The images reflect the fear and absurdity of this period.

 MADRILÈNES | 2015/16

-In the city of Madrid, seen and filmed by Jim Jarmusch, Alex de Inglesia, Carlos Saura, Fernando Léon Aranoa and others, scenes from films not shot, visions invented - inspired by the urban appearance - are photographed
+In the city of Madrid, seen and filmed by Jim Jarmusch, Alex de Inglesia, Carlos Saura, Fernando Léon Aranoa and others, scenes and visions from invented films - inspired by the urban appearance - are photographed.

 FACING | Photographs, | C- PRINTS | 2013

-How can one go through a harsh story and look so peaceful and proud on the end of his life?
-The question of the identity is the main focus in this work.
+How can one go through a harsh journey and look so peaceful and proud at the end of his life?
+The question of their identity is the main focus in this work.

 In the area of the french occupation of Indochina, about 20.000 young men from Vietnam were sent by force to France - they should work as non-specialised workers (ouvriers non-spécialisés, O.N.S.) in the industry of the national defence.
 Those men - between 20 and 30 years old - were selected by force from farmer families.I photographed the last survivors of the workers who decided to stay in France.
 At the end of their lives.

-The portraits were realised for the exhibition Histoires Parallèles : pays mêlés, curated by Alain Buffard.
+The portraits were produced for the exhibition Histoires Parallèles: pays mêlés, curated by Alain Buffard.